torchbox/design-in-browser-bootstrap/README.md

 ## Version numbering

+This feature is **not** a system to provide readily browsable versions of your designs.
+Rather it's a simple interface to `git tag`, and a way of incrementing your `package.json` version number (the de facto way of giving your project an official version number)

-Run `grunt tag`, to automatically increment the version number of the designs, and create a new tag in your git repository, using that  number.
+Run `grunt tag`, to automatically increment the version number in `package.json`, and create a new tag in your git repository, using that  number.

 Versions can be incremented as "major" e.g 1.0.0 to 2.0.0, "minor" e.g 1.0.0 to 1.1.0 or "patch" e.g 1.0.0 to 1.0.1.